frictionlessdata/tabulator-py/README.md

 This section is intended to be used by tech users collaborating on this project.

-Development environment is based on `npm/gulp` as interface for developers to interact with the project.

 ### Getting Started

-Ensure you have `nvm` and `Python` installed.

-To get started activate virtual environments, install dependencies and add pre-commit hook to review and test code by command:
+To activate virtual environment, install dependencies, add pre-commit hook to review and test code and get `run` command as unified developer interface:

 ```
 source activate.sh